 In the Historic Center

-Hotel Vestibule Palace is a luxury boutique hotel situated right inside the Diocletian Palace making it one of the most popular hotels in Split.
+Hotel Vestibule Palace is a luxury boutique hotel situated right inside the Diocletian Palace making it one of the most popular places to stay in Split.
 The combination of the original stone Palace walls mixed with contemporary furnishings and design create a beautiful balance and ambience that will make you feel like royalty.
 Click here to see details & prices.

 Marmont Hotel is located in the heart of Old Town Split near to the Diocletians Palace.
 The perfect location, elegant decor, gorgeous Brazilian hardwood floors, good sized guest rooms and fabulous rooftop terrace and bar make it a top choice in Split.
 Check here for details & prices.